Fariznt/mindfulnessLabsLanding/README.md

 # Mindfulness Labs Landing Page

 Landing page website for Mindfulness Labs.
+(This README is in the Github and README folder.)

 This site collects interest (name, email, role, optional message) and sends it to a small backend API, which creates/updates a contact in Wix CRM.